 A.Z.: In the exhibition trans-ID we wanted to examine how transnational experiences affect artists’ practice and how they are manifest in the works.
 How does art reflect the challenges of cultural confrontation, mobility or questions of belonging?

 Even before the emergence of capitalism, there was exchange between Europe and Asia, often through Istanbul.
 The traces of this history of exchange are visible all around the old center of the city.
 Located at the intersection of numerous spheres of geography and culture, Turkey is often considered to be both an eastern and a western nation.
 The country in itself entails diverse ranges of geography, culture and identity with a large variety of ethnic, religious and political groups.
 Also, the unique placement of this country contributes to Turkey’s very specific identity as a place.
 It was important for us to focus on the positive aspects of transnationalism in Istanbul and to move away from the general negative perception of what is going on in Turkey at the moment.
 We wanted to counteract the common prejudice that the art scene is dead here and remind people of the centuries-old history of this city, which still constitutes what Istanbul is today despite all the changes, especially in the last 100 years.
 Our exhibition venue—an Armenian Catholic church—stands for this history.
 While we live in difficult times in terms of politics, we still want to contradict the Western misconception that none of this multiculturalism is left in Istanbul because of the political situation.
 We also really wanted to show people that the local art scene still has lots of potential.
-Being able to make a contemporary art exhibition in a church would not be possible in Bavaria, where Anna is from.
+Being able to make a contemporary art exhibition in a church would not be possible in Bavaria, where I am from.
 So it is a lot about showing that the world is not black and white and there are grey areas in between, which are worth looking at too.
 The show was also meant to make a call for “togetherness”, and buck the trend we observed of separating “them” and “us” and East from West.

 V.N.: How did you choose the artists you wanted to show?

 A.Z.: All the artists in the exhibition have a transnational background in their biographies and we selected artists who made this context visible in their artistic practice.
-Through Anna’s work with the exhibist magazine, I already had a large pool of artists who met this criteria and the same applies to Seyhan, who has worked with many international and Turkish artists in her Istanbul art space Space Debris.
+Through my work with the exhibist magazine, I already had a large pool of artists who met this criteria and the same applies to Seyhan, who has worked with many international and Turkish artists in her Istanbul art space Space Debris.
 Our own transnational backgrounds were also part of our decision to choose this theme for our show.
-Anna has not been living in Germany for over 10 years, she worked and studied in France and the UK and Seyhan was born in France and studied and worked in the USA.
+I have not been living in Germany for over 10 years, she worked and studied in France and the UK and Seyhan was born in France and studied and worked in the USA.
 Part of what we wanted to show is that identity is a fluid concept and how living in different countries can change your perception of identity entirely.
 This is also an important part of our own experience.
 We both feel at home and foreign here in Turkey at the same time.
 The artists we selected for our exhibition explore concepts of the relationship between individual biography and the biography of groups or nations, between personal and collective memory.
 Through their artistic practices, which carry traces of various cultures, languages, codes and transitions, they re-examine, reflect, and narrate multiple identities, geographical imaginations and experiences.

 V.N.: How was the reaction of the visitors?